 Restore USB Flash Drive

-Step 3 Select Restore.
-The tool will tell you that it is going to bring the drive back to factory default value.
+Step 3.
+Select Restore.
+This Apacer USB 3.0 repair tool will tell you that it is going to bring the drive back to factory default value.
 Click Restore again.

-Step 5 The Apacer USB tool will start to repair the USB drive.
+Step 5.
+The USB repair tool will start to repair the USB drive.

 Format USB Flash Drive